structurefall/music_filer/README.md

 `python music_filer.py -d [path-to-downloads] -l [path-to-music-library]` to run

+Toggles:
+`-t` to trust tags instead of filenames.
+This is particularly useful if you have single unsorted mp3s that belong on an album.

+`-c` to strip extraneous copyright text from artists and titles..

 ## TODO

 * Figure out what to do with files that contain ` - ` multiple times
 * Support more drastic artist name variations
+* Option to strip `(pre-order)` from pre-order albums
+* Error handling
+* Files should probably be class objects
+* Docker, hey why not
+* Add fins to lower wind resistance